-Take your time and explore Iceland to the fullest before heading to your accommodations in the Hvolsvöllur area.
+Take your time and explore Iceland to the fullest before heading to your accommodations in the Selfoss area.

 On your penultimate day, you will drive from Hvolsvöllur back to Reykjavík.
 Once again, you can refer to your itinerary to find any unique places you missed earlier in your journey.

-Once back in the capital, you can use the time to explore its galleries, museums, historical sites, bars and restaurants.
+Once back in the capital, you can use the time to explore its galleries, museums, historic sites, bars, and restaurants.
 Although a reasonably small city, Reykjavík has a thriving culture, and you will no doubt find a wealth of things to do.

 You will spend the night here.